akshaydinesh02/webapp-hosting/README.md

 # webapp-hosting
- A full stack web app that can be used to deploy and host your react projects online
+ A full stack web app that lets you deploy and host your react projects online

-A full stack web app that let's you host your react applications online.

 There's 3 parts in this project
   1. Webapp upload service - This is used to upload (clone) files to the server from github repo